Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Introduction

 Devices such as spatial light modulators (SLMs) and q-plates have been extensively utilized to create OAM beams.
 SLMs modulate the phase of light through a programmable interface, enabling the generation of custom wavefronts with specific topological charges \cite{rosales2017shape}.
 Meanwhile, q-plates utilize anisotropic birefringence to convert circularly polarized light into beams with quantized OAM states in a compact and efficient way \cite{khonina1992phase,karimi09}.

 Manipulating and reading OAM beams have also seen significant advancements.
-Devices such as refractive and diffractive elements, including spiral phase plates and forked diffraction gratings, allow for the sorting and multiplexing of OAM modes \cite{kai2017orbital, yan2014high, wen2020compact, Berkhout2010,Mirhosseini2013,Zhou2017}, enabling the use of multiple channels in optical communication systems.
+Devices such as refractive and diffractive elements, including spiral phase plates, and forked diffraction gratings, allow for the sorting and multiplexing of OAM modes \cite{Kotlyar2017,Volyar2019,kai2017orbital, yan2014high,Wen2020,Soifer1994,Khonina2004, Hickmann2010,Mourka2011,Anderson2012,Berkhout2010,Mirhosseini2013,Zhou2017}, enabling the use of multiple channels in optical communication systems.
+Other techniques including optical autocorrelation measurements \cite{Kumar2022} or mode intensity analysis \cite{Volyar2020a,Volyar2020b} have also been successfully employed to identify and sort such optical modes.

 Recent innovations like metasurfaces have further enhanced the control over OAM beams by integrating subwavelength structures that manipulate the light field with high precision \cite{liu2021multifunctional, qin2018transmission, ji2019dual, zhang2023metasurface}.

 A device of particular relevance in the present study is the optical cavity.
 Previous work has demonstrated that a linear optical cavity can effectively discriminate the OAM content of a light beam \cite{Shibiao2020}.
 Specifically, such a cavity is capable of distinguishing between Laguerre-Gaussian (LG) modes with different topological charges $\ell$, provided that the radial indices $p$ are the same.
 Additionally, recent research conducted by our group has shown that a triangular optical cavity can discriminate between Hermite-Gaussian (HG) modes \cite{Santos2021}.
 This ability arises from the fact that the triangular cavity has an odd number of mirrors, which breaks parity symmetry and enables the distinction between symmetric and antisymmetric modes (e.g., $HG_{01}$ versus $HG_{10}$).